Choosing between Lemlist and Clay for your go-to-market workflow often comes down to five questions:

 Lemlist excels at the last mile of outbound: getting personalized messages in front of prospects across every channel.
 Clay excels at the data layer: enriching, researching, and scoring leads before they enter any outreach tool.
 But both leave gaps.
 Lemlist's enrichment is narrower than what data-first teams need.
 Clay doesn't send emails or make calls.
 And neither provides a verified B2B data foundation or an intelligence layer that connects signals to outcomes across your GTM motion.

-ZoomInfo is an AI GTM platform built on a large data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 120M direct-dial phone numbers, plus 200M+ verified business email addresses.
-Its GTM Context Graph processes 1.5B+ data points daily and unifies this data with your CRM records, conversation transcripts, and behavioral signals to show the full context of your accounts.
-That context fuels AI that reveals not just what happened, but why, and which actions to take next.
-With that intelligence, your team can drive sales motions from the GTM Workspace, run plays from GTM Studio, or power their own tools through the API and MCP in any front-end, including Claude and ChatGPT.
+ZoomInfo is an all-in-one AI GTM Platform built on three pillars.
+First, data: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business emails, maintained by 300+ human researchers with up to 95% accuracy on first-party data.
+Second, the GTM Context Graph: the intelligence layer that processes 1.5B+ data points daily and fuses ZoomInfo's B2B data with your CRM records, conversation transcripts, and behavioral signals to show the full context of your accounts, including not just what happened, but why and which actions to take next.
+Third, universal access: your team can drive sales motions from the GTM Workspace, run plays from GTM Studio, or power their own tools through the API and MCP in any front-end, including Claude and ChatGPT.

 If you want your data, intelligence, and execution in one platform rather than stitched across point solutions, see how ZoomInfo works.